Wonsys-Martech-Solutions/conventions-and-practices/README.md

 ## Introduction
 Welcome to Wonsys Github repository!
 This document outlines the ***conventions and best practices*** we follow to maintain consistency and efficiency in our development workflow.
-Whether you're a Full Time, Part Time, Freelancer or even an Intern, adhering to these convetions will make collaboration smoother and chodebase management more manageable.
+Whether you're a Full Time, Part Time, Freelancer or even an Intern, adhering to these convetions will make collaboration smoother and codebase management more manageable.

 ## Technology Stacks
 **Frontend**